 To help you with this, we are going to review our top five options:

+This airdyne bike has been considered a market leader for a long time and for good reason too.
 The majority of the AD Pro is made of steel and aluminum, which gives it a hefty weight of 113 pounds.
 And, its 42” long by 20” wide by 52” high footprint requires little space in your home.

-Infinite levels of resistance are supported by the bike.
+Infinite levels of resistance are supported by the fan bike.
 The fan blade in the wheel helps build tension as the rider builds speed.

 The sturdy design of this Schwinn air bike makes it strong enough for users who weigh up to 350 pounds.